smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ##### Core Configurations

-App services will need some sort of configurations base don IVI systems.
+App services will need some sort of configurations based on IVI systems.
 The `smartdevicelink.ini` file can contain these options.

 ```
 [AppServices]
-; The id to pass to app service publishers when sending a PerformAppServiceInteraction request
+; The ID to pass to app service publishers when sending a PerformAppServiceInteraction request
 CoresOriginId = "sdl_core"

 ; Services that exist on the module.
 Values are of AppServiceType in RPC Spec.
 These services will be used as default and app services will only become primary service publisher with direct user interaction.
 These services will also be a fallback if no app service publisher is registered with the system of that type.